pgvector/setup-pgvector/README.md

 ### Step

-Add pgvector to the preinstalled Postgres installation on [runner images](https://github.com/actions/runner-images).
-Add a step to your workflow:
+To add to the preinstalled Postgres installation on [runner images](https://github.com/actions/runner-images#available-images), add a step to your workflow.

 Linux